SAP/cloud-sdk-ios-fiori-ar/README.md

 ### Loading Strategies

-The supported loading strategies (`UsdzFileStrategy`, `RealityFileStrategy`, and `RCProjectStrategy`) consume the initial data required to create the AR Experience and bind the locations from the Reality Composer scene to the data for each `MarkerView` and `CardView`.
-For an `Image` anchor, the image that will be detected must be passed into the strategies with the physical width of the real world image to create an `ARReferenceImage` for detection.
-For an `Object` anchor the anchorImage and physicalWidth can be nil.
+The supported loading strategies (`UsdzFileStrategy`, `RealityFileStrategy`, and `RCProjectStrategy`) require, in addition to the scene and card-related data, information about the anchor used for detecting a scene.
+Using an `Image` anchor requires the app developer to provide anchorImage and its physicalWidth as initializer parameters.
+For an `Object` anchor the anchorImage and physicalWidth parameters can be nil.

 The scene can be represented in different file types and each strategy requires different data and setup.
 - **USDZ Strategy:** Requires a URL path to the `.usdz` file
 - **Reality Strategy:** Requires a URL path to the `.reality` file and the name of the scene
-- **RCProject Strategy:** The saved `.rcproject` can be dragged into XCode and the name of the `.rcproject` file and the scene name are required.
+- **RCProject Strategy:** Requires the name of the `.rcproject` file and the name of the scene

 > **Note**:
-- RCProject strategy requires the .rcproject file as a resource in XCode at build time
+- The RCProject strategy requires that the `.rcproject` file is part of the application bundle so that the file is available already during build time.
+Drag the file into Xcode to do so.

 ## Example Usage: Creating the ContentView and loading the data